MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-security-browse-safer.md

 ### Admin site list

-Enterprise customers can create "Allow" or "Deny" lists to turn on or off security on sites they specify.
+Enterprise customers can create "Allow" or "Deny" lists to turn security on or off for sites they specify.
 Admins can configure this security feature using Group Policy settings.
 For more information about these policies, see [Enhance the security state in Microsoft Edge](/deployedge/microsoft-edge-policies#enhancesecuritymode).
 You can find the complete list of policies in the [Microsoft Edge browser policy documentation](/deployedge/microsoft-edge-policies).

 ## User experience with enhanced security